syncfusion/ej2-vue-docs/src/documenteditor/document-editor/clipboard.md

 ## Cut

-Cut a portion of document to system clipboard using built-in context menu of document editor.
+Cut a portion of document to system clipboard using built-in context menu of Document Editor.
 You can also do it programmatically using the following sample code.

 ```javascript
  this.$refs.documenteditor.ej2Instances.editor.cut();